carpentries-lab/metagenomics-workshop/index.md

 # Teaching Platform
 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
 All the software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
-If you want to run your own instance of the server used for this workshop, follow the directions in the [Setup](setup.html) tab.
+If you want to run your instance of the server used for this workshop, follow the directions in the [Setup](setup.html) tab.

 ## Citation
 Preparing to submit to [JOSE](https://jose.theoj.org/about)